dsalo/LocalPrivacy/resources.md

 ### Computer: hard-disk encryption

+Encrypting your hard disk means that if your computer is stolen or lost, whoever ends up with it next cannot see your data.

 *   Mac: [Setting up FileVault](https://support.apple.com/kb/PH25553?viewlocale=en_US&locale=en_US)
 *   Windows: [Windows 10](http://www.howtogeek.com/234826/how-to-enable-full-disk-encryption-on-windows-10/), [Windows 8](http://arstechnica.com/information-technology/2013/10/windows-8-1-includes-seamless-automatic-disk-encryption-if-your-pc-supports-it/), [Windows 7](https://technet.microsoft.com/en-us/library/dd835565(v=ws.10).aspx)
 *   Linux: try [TrueCrypt](http://www.howtogeek.com/howto/33255/how-to-secure-your-linux-pc-by-encrypting-your-hard-drive/)

 ### Computer: disabling sharing and unnecessary communications protocols

+In general, if you're not using a particular communications protocol, turning it off is wise.
+Doing so reduces the number of ways your computer can be hacked.

 *   Mac: [Security preference pane](https://www.lifewire.com/use-mac-security-preference-pane-2260745)
 *   Windows: [Windows 10](http://download.cnet.com/blog/download-blog/a-guide-to-windows-10-security-settings/), [Windows 8](http://www.makeuseof.com/tag/five-tips-managing-security-windows-8-1/)

 ### Computer: Setting up WiscVPN

+A Virtual Private Network (VPN) keeps your online activity from being snooped on by random outsiders.
+This is **especially** important when you are using public wifi, as at a coffeeshop or airport.
+UW-Madison's WiscVPN is free for students, faculty, and staff to use.

 *   Mac: [Connecting through Native VPN](https://kb.wisc.edu/page.php?id=12380)
 *   Windows: [WiscVPN AnyConnect client](https://kb.wisc.edu/page.php?id=11997) (for connection type, choose IP-pool-OffCampus)